-World Hearing Day is the largest global awareness campaign on ear and hearing care to that calls for action to address hearing loss.
-It is the ideal opportunity to spread the word and raise the profile of ear and hearing care in people’s mind, in the world’s media and on the global health agenda.
+World Hearing Day is the largest global awareness campaign on the ear and hearing care that calls for action to address hearing loss.
+It is the ideal opportunity to spread the word and raise the profile of ear and hearing care in people’s minds, in the world’s media, and on the global health agenda.

 World Hearing Day aims to: